auroraextensions/docs/magento/extensions/1.x/googlecloud/docs/installation.md

 composer install --no-dev     # Run the Composer installer.
 ```

 The Composer file is configured to install modules under `lib/GoogleCloud` instead of `lib/GoogleCloud/vendor`.
-This is to make compatibility with Magento 1.x slightly easier.

 ### Wrap Up